Sungai Pelek

 Sungai Pelek is a town in Sepang District, Selangor, Malaysia.
 The town is located about 20 minutes from the Sepang International Circuit and about 25 minutes from the Kuala Lumpur International Airport.
-The town is near Bagan Lalang beach and Golden Coast Sepang.
+The town is near Bagan Lalang beach.
 It has numerous mangrove forests and the local clay supports a thriving brick-making industry.

 Etymology

 Local legend has it that Sungai Pelek got its name from the temporary river formed by the overflow of the Sungai Sepang and Sungai Sepang Kecil during high tide.
 In the local Malay dialect, "sungai" meant "river, and "pelek" meant "strange" or "unusual".

 This "strange/unusual" river lasted only for as long as the high tide, as most of the water would have drained out to sea by low tide.

-Another source suggests that the name comes from the language of Mah Meri Orang Asli.
-In Mah Meri language "pelek" means "fruit" ("buah" in Malay).
+Another source suggests that the name comes from the Mah Meri language, the vernacular of the indigenous Orang Asli native to the area known as the Mah Meri people.
+In the Mah Meri language, "pelek" means "fruit" ("buah" in Malay).
 It was believed that the Mah Meri Orang Asli first identified this area with their language when they stumbled upon trees that bearing fruits along the river.

 Sungai Pelek have a sizable Chinese community and the Chinese call the place 五支.
 It is equivalent to "Batu lima" in Malay or "5th Miles" in English.
 However, no one - even the Malay themselves, call the place "Batu Lima".
 One possible explanation for this could be the name "Sungai Pelek" predates her "Batu" naming and as the area have no Chinese name when the Chinese immigrants moved in, they adopted the British way of naming the place, instead of Mah Meri people's.
 The naming comes from the old bristle connecting Sepang and Telok Merbau, with Sepang old town as the starting point.
 Several early settlements along the road also carry this naming convention in Chinese, such as 一支港 ("Batu satu", area around Sungai Kelembai) and 四支馬來村 ("Batu empat", also known as Kampung Jelutong Indah today).